--My

 Hometown -

-by Rina FERRARELLi - A POEM ABOUT SAN GIOVANNI IN FIORE
+by Rina FERRARELLI - A POEM ABOUT SAN GIOVANNI

 Saverio ALESSIO

-It has a population of 20.000, but half of them have emigrated
+has a population of 20.000, but half of them have

-monk, who wrote a lot of books about the prophecy of the salvation
+who wrote a lot of books about the prophecy of the

 in the Divine Comedy decribed him as one "endowend